wizioo/wp-catalogue/readme.txt

 * Initial release

 == Upgrade Notice ==

+= 1.2 =
+* Fixed several minor bugs and updated EOL for subversion

 = 1.1 =
 * Fixed a shortcode issue which was effecting the breadcrumb link